How to Start a Clothing Brand Online in 2026

 Production Options for a New Clothing Brand

 Print on demand is the lowest-risk path to a physical product.
 Services like Printful and Printify connect your online store to production facilities that print and ship individual orders as they come in.
 You never hold inventory, you never need to guess how many units to produce, and your upfront cost is essentially zero.
-The tradeoffs are real: margins are lower than bulk production, quality varies by supplier and product, and you have limited control over the finished garment beyond the print or embroidery design.
-For validating a concept before investing in real inventory, print on demand is a rational starting point.
+In 2026, base garment costs on Printify start around $8.80 for a Gildan 5000 tee (dropping to roughly $5.92 on the Premium plan) and $10.98 for a Bella+Canvas 3001.
+Printful's shipping starts at $4.69 for a shirt, putting a finished unit around $12 to $14 delivered.
+Most independent brands price their POD tees between $28 and $40 retail to hold a 40%+ margin.
+The tradeoffs are real: margins are thinner than bulk production, quality varies by supplier, and you have limited control over the finished garment beyond the print or embroidery design.
+For validating a concept before investing in real inventory, print on demand is still the rational starting point.

 Small batch domestic manufacturing means working with a US-based production partner to produce a limited run of a specific style.
 Minimum order quantities are typically lower than overseas production, shipping is faster, communication is easier, and quality control is more accessible.
 You will pay more per unit than you would with overseas manufacturing, but the speed and quality advantages are meaningful when you are still learning what your customers actually want.